X-Men Trilogy Review - Differences Between Movies And Comics

 There are other notable differences that appear throughout the movies and are worth mentioning:

-- In the comics, the Juggernaut is not a mutant, but someone who is given the magical powers of the Crimson Cyttorak.
-In the movies, he is knocked out after his powers are disabled.
-I thought this was simply too easy, considering how difficult it is to defeat the Juggernaut as any fan of the comics knows, even with the combined powers of all the X-Men.
+In the comics, the Juggernaut is not a mutant, but someone who is given the magical powers of the Crimson Cyttorak.
+In the movies, he is taken out by disabling his powers and simply knocking him out.
+I thought this was simply too easy, considering how difficult it is to defeat the Juggernaut as any fan of the comics should know, even with the combined powers of all the X-Men.

-- In the movies, Jean Grey is able to move an entire airplane with its passengers.
+In the movies, Jean Grey is able to move an entire airplane with its passengers.
 But in the third movie, for some reason, she doesn't attempt or is unable to move Wolverine when he tries to approach her.
 Nor does she attempt to fly as she's able to do.
 Dark Phoenix has very powerful telekinetic abilities and should have no problem moving someone like Wolverine.
 Something that Magneto was able to do.
 This didn't make sense to me.

-Overall, as someone who is very familiar with the comics and an X-Men fan, the movies were a must see.
-The first two X-Men movies were a joy to watch.
+Overall, as someone who is fairly familiar with the comics and an X-Men fan, the movies were a must see.
+The first two X-Men movies in the trilogy were a joy to watch I have to say.
 The third movie probably less so.